miguelgrieder/code-compiler/README.md

 ---

 ## Local options:
-### Use for development, debugging or running locally.
+### Use for development, debugging, or running locally.

 ### Install development environment: